autocrossblog/autocrossblog_astro/src/content/post/2009/2009-09-22-yet-another-domain-name-look-out-240znet-is-coming.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2009-09-22T23:14:50+00:00
-title: "Yet another domain name, look out 240z.net is coming!"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2009/yet-another-domain-name-look-out-240znet-is-coming"
 excerpt: "Discover the journey of redeveloping www.240z.net.
 Stay tuned, without sneak peeks, as we transform this expired website."
-author: chris
-url: 'yet-another-domain-name-look-out-240znet-is-coming'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "Yet another domain name, look out 240z.net is coming!"
 ---

 So for a month or so I've been waiting for <a href="https://www.240z.net">www.240z.net</a> to go through the expiration process as the previous owner decided to let it expire.
 Well today it finally came through and guess who got it!